 How to Plant:

-Peppers should be planted after the soil has warmed in the spring, or in a greenhouse.
-The night time temperature must remain above 55 degrees F. In traditional rows, space peppers 1-1/2 feet apart.
+Pepper seeds should be started indoors 6-8 weeks before the last frost or — depending on your climate zone — planted directly in the garden after the soil has warmed.
+The night time temperature must remain above 55˚F. In traditional rows, space peppers 1-1/2 feet apart.
 Or grow them in raised beds, with 1-1/2 feet between plants in all directions.
 Provide support for varieties that grow over a foot tall.
 Apply a balanced all-purpose fertilizer once or twice after the plants become established, before blossoms set.
 Side-dressings of greensand can help offset potassium deficiency, and bone meal can supply needed phosphorous and calcium.

 Tip: In northern climates use Wall O’ Waters to protect transplants from frost and speed production.